-I think I made it pretty clear in Naked Part I and Naked Part II that I am a fan of the KISS IT (Keep It Simple Stupid) method of lighting and shooting.
-So with that in mind let’s jump right in and look at a few lighting set-ups that I routinely use for shooting fine art nudes.
-(If you haven’t read the previous two articles and watched the videos – trust me – read them first!)
+I am a fan of the KISS IT (Keep It Super Simple) method of lighting and shooting.
+So with that in mind let’s jump right in and look at a few lighting set-ups that I routinely use to create lighting for mood when shooting fine art nudes.

 Backlit – Silhouette With Some Spill